victorwvieira/victorwvieira/README.md

 ## Glad to see you here ![visitors](https://visitor-badge.glitch.me/badge?page_id=${victorwvieira}.${victorwvieira})

 ## A little about me
 Christian, husband and passionate for Digital solutions.
-I'm Brazilian 🇧🇷 living in Portugal 🇵🇹 I have experience working as consultant with different industries and international projects 🌐 most of theses projects was focus on Mobile solutions📱
+I'm Brazilian 🇧🇷 living in Belgium 🇧🇪 I have experience working as consultant with different industries and international projects 🌐 most of theses projects was focus on Mobile solutions📱

 ## I'm strongly